Impaired driver arrested after speeding on I-69, syringes and handgun seized

 PIKE COUNTY, Ind.
-(WANE) – On Sunday afternoon, an Indiana State Senior Trooper pulled over on 1-69 near the 51 mile-marker.
+(WANE) – On Sunday afternoon, an Indiana State Senior Trooper stopped a car on 1-69 near the 51 mile-marker.

-Police say 31 year-old Kyle R. Horstman of Washington was going 87 mph in a 70 mph zone in a black Dodge Charger.
+Police say Kyle R. Horstman, 31, of Washington was going 87 mph in a 70 mph zone in a black Dodge Charger.
 When he pulled Horstman over, the trooper could smell burnt marijuana coming from the car.
 He could also see a syringe on the passenger side floorboard.

 According to police, Horstman was acting impaired, failed field sobriety tests, and refused to submit to a chemical test.
 During a search of the vehicle, officers located three more syringes and a handgun that was in multiple pieces.